 1. Credits required.
 A minimum of 192 quarter hours including 60 quarter hours in courses numbered 300 or above, and a cumulative grade-point average of 2.0 (C) or above.
 2. Major.
 The completion of a major field of departmental specialization (minimum of 45 quarter hours).
 A grade lower than C will not apply toward a major except in engineering (see Engineering section of this bulletin).
 At least 21 quarter hours in the major must be numbered 300 or above.
 The maximum allowed on a major for the Bachelor of Arts degree is 60 quarter hours unless the excess is beyond the 192 quarter hours required for the degree, except for the music major which is 66 quarter hours.
-A course may fulfill requirements for several majors or minors but credit will apply to only one.
+A course may fulfill requirements for several majors, minors or concentrations, but credit will apply to only one.
+3. Minor.

-3. General Studies Requirements.
-The completion of the general studies requirements as specified for the type of degree sought and as outlined below and detailed in the following section (86 quarter hours for the Bachelor of Arts degree, and 74 quarter hours for the Bachelor of Science degree).
-4. Minor.
 The completion of a minor of at least 27 quarter hours for all Bachelor of Arts degrees.
 Three hours must be in courses numbered 300 or above.
 A grade lower than C will not apply toward a minor.
 A course may fulfill requirements for several majors or minors but credit will apply to only one.
+4. General Studies Requirements.
+The completion of the general studies requirements as specified for the type of degree sought and as outlined below and detailed in the following section (86 quarter hours for the Bachelor of Arts degree, and 74 quarter hours for the Bachelor of Science degree).

 5. Candidacy for Degree.
 Degree candidates must file a formal application for a degree showing the proposed schedule of courses for the senior year with the director of records not later than one week after the beginning of the first quarter of the senior year.
 Appropriate forms may be obtained from the records office.
 Students are not considered candidates for degrees or eligible for senior class membership until officially notified by the director of records.
 6. Senior Class.
 Candidates for degrees must be members of the senior class.
 The fee is fixed by the class and approved by the president of the College.
 7. Comprehensive Examinations.
 Satisfactory performance on the Under-graduate Assessment Program (standardized examinations designed by the Educational Testing Service); the area test (reflecting general studies background) and the appropriate field test (reflecting achievement in the major) are required before a degree may be conferred.
-Where UAP field tests are not available for specific majors, the academic department will provide a comprehensive examination.
+Where UAP field tests are not available for specific majors, the academic department will provide a comprehensive examination or project.
 Senior examinations are offered only once per quarter scheduled on Sundays.
 Each prospective senior must make proper arrangements at the Counseling Center at least six weeks in advance of the test dates.
 Students who do not satisfactorily complete the examination in the major field may not attempt another examination until one quarter has elapsed.
 Industrial technology majors will submit an appropriate project and /or report approved by the department chairman.
 8. Transcripts.
-Seniors must have all transcripts for correspondence work on file in the records office by May 15 in order to graduate with the June class.
-Summer seniors must have all transcripts for correspondence work by July 15 in order to graduate with the August class.
+June seniors must have all transcripts for correspondence work and transfer credit on file in the records office by May 15, and summer seniors by July 15 in order to graduate.
+9. Second Baccalaureate Degree.
+Two baccalaureate degrees may be conferred concurrently or sequentially if the candidate has met all requirements, has completed a total of 237 quarter hours, and has spent a minimum of three quarters (36 hours) in residence.
+10. Applied Music Credit Applicable Toward Baccalaureate Degree.
+Not more than 9 quarter hours in applied music (including 3 quarter hours of Ensemble) may be earned toward a baccalaureate degree without an equal number of quarter hours in music courses with prefixes MUCT, MUED or MUHL.